r4ds/bookclub-template/README.md

 When your PR is checked into the main branch, the bookdown site will rebuild, adding your slides to [this site](https://r4ds.io/{{{book_abbr}}}).

+## Code of Conduct

+Please note that the bookclub-{{{book_abbr}}} project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.